ivov/nodemaker/docs/cli-reference.md

 ## Commands

 Output files are all generated in the `/output` dir.

-Generated files may contain lines commented with `TODO` and an explanation.
-This pinpoints the spot where custom logic needs to be entered in accordance with the API.
+**Coverage**: Output files do not contain 100% of the logic required for the node, because part of that logic always depends on the specific API and often cannot be predicted.
+The few sections requiring custom logic are pinpointed with `// TODO` comments and `TODO_` variables, together with an explanation of the logic that needs to be added in.

 ### `nodegen`